0xcyberpj/tweet-machine/README.md

 1.cyberpj1.txt
 cyberpj1.txt - Contains tweets and Replies Direct link

-2.cyberpj1.txt.webarchive - Conatins tweet Link with wayback This Link can be valid if Direct link show `not found`
+2.cyberpj1.txt.webarchive - Contains tweet Link with wayback This Link can be valid if Direct link show `not found`

 3.cyberpj1.txt-timeline.txt  - This File Contains the Timeline of Every tweet!